ricardopieper/donkey-lang/README.md

  - It will have a smaller VM, or someday even no VM at all (maybe i'll write llvm IR and compile that), just like a pony is, in general, smaller than a grown-up, adult, full-featured horse.
 Jokes aside, it's interesting to have a working interpreter to allow things like compile-time evaluation by just running the code.

- - Ponies stay closer to the ground, or in other words, lower in the air than horses, the same way pony will be a lower level, closer to the metal language.
+ - Ponies stay closer to the ground, or in other words, "lower in the air" than horses, the same way pony will be a lower level, closer to the metal language.
 Doesn't mean it will be a low-level language though.

 Having said that, it's probably gonna be a much larger effort than Horse.